-Slow Food is an idea, a way of living and a way of eating.
-It is a global, grassroots movement with thousands of members round the world that links the pleasure of food with a commitment to community and the environment.
+Slow Food is an idea, a way of living, and a way of eating.
+It is a global, grassroots movement with thousands of members around the world linking the pleasure of food with a commitment to community and the environment.

-Our chapter (convivium) carries out the Slow Food mission on a local level.
-We advocate sustainability and bio-diversity through educational events and public outreach that promote the appreciation and consumption of seasonal and local foods and the support of those who produce them.
+Our Olympia chapter carries out the Slow Food mission on a local level.
+We advocate for sustainability and biodiversity through educational events and public outreach to promote the appreciation and consumption of seasonal and local foods and the support of those who produce them.

-We believe the food we eat should taste good; it should be produced in a clean way that does not harm the environment, animal welfare, or human health; and its producers should receive fair compensation for their work.
+We believe that the food we eat should taste good.
+It should be produced in a clean way that does not harm the environment, animal welfare, or human health and its producers should receive fair compensation for their work.
 For more information about the Slow Food movement, visit the Slow Food USA website.

 Our local chapter focuses on...